mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part II Rehab/readme.md

 ## We do not need help

-All objects help, There are no “non-supportive” objects.
+All objects help, There are no "non-supportive" objects.

 > In the real-world there are no helpers.